SAMSON#

 Returns:

-A neighbor search or None if could not create one
+A neighbor-search algorithm, or None if SAMSON cannot create one.

 Return type: